KevinFasusi/KevinFasusi.github.io/_posts/2016-10-30-Picking-a-Frontend.md

 layout: posts
 excerpt_separator: <!--more -->
 title: Thoughts on Supplychainpy Release 0.0.4
+comments: False
 ---
-{% include header.html %}
-{% for post in site.post %}
-{{% post.title %}}
-{% endfor %}

-For a few months now I have been working on a Project for Supply Chain reporting and analysis.
+For a few months now I have been working on a project for Supply Chain reporting and analysis.
 It has come a little way but is far from feature complete.
 Currently, the project is on planning release 0.0.3 and 0.0.4 is just around the corner. <!--more -->

-## Issues
+### Issues

 The main problems that are holding up the release, and even after release will be in a less than ideal state are: